seblap86/fundraising_for_social_projects/README.md

-# Trends and opportunities in fundraising for social entrepreneurship projects
+# Trends and opportunities in fundraising for social projects
 ## Ironhack midterm project by Sebastian Bobeth and Juliane Petersen
 - Type: BI project
 - Project status: Actice